usnistgov/800-63-3/sp800-63a/sec4_ial.md

 See [Section 5.2.2.
 Validating Identity Evidence](#evidence_validation") for more information on validating identity evidence.

 - Each piece of evidence SHALL be validated with a process that is able to achieve the same strength as the evidence presented.
 For example, if two forms of STRONG identity evidence are presented, each piece of evidence will be validated at a strength of STRONG.
-- Validation against a third party data service SHALL NOT be used for more than one piece of presented identity evidence.

 #### 4.4.1.4.
 Verification Requirements